Review of 20 Canadian Universities with the Highest Acceptance Rates

-Set in the majestic city of the UNESCO World Heritage Site, Quebec is Université Laval, a Canadian university with a high acceptance rate.
-Queen Victoria issued a royal charter in 1852 for its founding, the very act of which was then designated into a National Historic Event in 1972.
-LU has a rich history, being the first French-language university in North America, and it continues to actively preserve the French presence and culture in the continent.
-Université Laval has the Centre Apprentiss, the first learning centre of its kind in the country which specializes in interdisciplinary healthcare.
-64% of its 440-acre campus is thriving with trees and green space and it is only right that they also house the largest teaching and research forest worldwide, Forêt Montmorency.
+Université Laval, a Canadian university with a high acceptance rate, is located in the magnificent city of the UNESCO World Heritage Site, Quebec.
+In 1852, Queen Victoria granted a royal charter for its creation, the very act of which was then declared in 1972 as a National Historic Case.
+As the first French-language university in North America, LU has a rich history and continues to strongly uphold the French presence and culture on the continent.
+Université Laval has the Centre Apprentiss, the country’s first educational centre of its kind to specialize in interdisciplinary healthcare.
+With trees and green space, 64 percent of its 440-acre campus is flourishing and it is only fair that they also house Forêt Montmorency, the world’s largest teaching and research forest.

 10. Concordia University